google/earthengine-community/tutorials/extract-raster-values-for-points/index.md

 #### Buffer the points

-Apply a 45 m radius buffer to the points imported previously by mapping the `bufferPoints` function over the feature collection.
+Apply a 45 m radius buffer to the points defined previously by mapping the `bufferPoints` function over the feature collection.
 The radius is set to 45 m to correspond to the 90 m pixel resolution of the DEM.
-In this case, circles are used instead of a squares (set the second argument as `false` i.e., do not use bounds).
+In this case, circles are used instead of squares (set the second argument as `false` i.e., do not use bounds).

 ```js